shellscape/webpack-plugin-serve/benchmark/README.md

 # [WIP] Development server benchmarks
-> This is a first draft, updates are going to be made into this folder to be able to run automate all the benchmarks without having to manually run each of them.
+> This is a first draft, updates are going to be made into this folder to be able to run automatically all the benchmarks without having to manually run each of them.

 ## Usage
 There are 3 servers available: